-Getting there: You can pick up your car rental at Auckland Airport and drive to the city from there.Headnorth-west on George Bolt Memorial Drive towards Manu Tapu Drive.
-Merge onto Highway 20 and take the exit to the city.
+Pick up a rental car at Auckland Airport and drive to the city from there.
+Head northwest on George Bolt Memorial Drive towards Manu Tapu Drive, then merge onto Highway 20 and take the exit to the city.

-Tourists and locals flock to see pandas, dragons, lions and several traditional Chinese dancers presented by amazing local performers.
-The Lantern Festival has also been such a success that it is also celebrated in Christchurch.
-Friends and family gather to get a taste of Chinese culture with beautiful coloured lanterns, as well as some amazing on-stage performances.
+Tourists and locals flock to see pandas, dragons, lions, and several traditional Chinese dancers presented by amazing local performers.Thanks to the success of the Lantern Festival in Auckland, Christchurch also celebrates the Chinese New Year with a show of beautifully coloured lanterns, as well as some amazing stage performances.